The cache feature is enabled by default on a backup client for on-premises files to accelerate the data backup process.

 - Default value: 2 GB.

-- If you specify a small amount of data for the parameter, the backup does not fail but the performance of the cache is affected.
+- If you set the maximum cache file size to a small value, the backup does not fail but the performance of the cache is affected.

 - The value of the parameter cannot exceed the available disk space.

-- Unit: B, KB, MB, and GB The default unit is B, which indicates a byte.
+- Unit: B, KB, MB, or GB The default unit is B, which indicates a byte.

 disable_blob_cache = false max_blob_cache_weight = 0.15 cache_prefix = D:\CacheFolder max_retain_count = 16 disable_file_cache = false file_cache_max_size_hint = 2g